Apply Now to Join EF’s Young Professionals Network Class of 2022-2023

-Eurasia Foundation (EF) invites emerging Eurasia specialists residing in the Washington, D.C. metropolitan area to apply for the Young Professionals Network (YPN) fellowship 2021-2022.
+Eurasia Foundation (EF) invites emerging Eurasia specialists residing in the Washington, D.C. metropolitan area to apply for the Young Professionals Network (YPN) fellowship 2022-2023.
 YPN was created to honor EF’s late chair, Sarah Carey, who was an indispensable advisor to young people interested in the Eurasia region.
-The program identifies young professionals who share EF’s commitment to international engagement across the region and connects them with more established professionals from a variety of fields.
+The program identifies young professionals who share EF’s commitment to international engagement across the region and connects them with established professionals from a variety of fields.
 Over the course of nine months, YPN provides opportunities for young people in Washington to discuss developments in the Eurasia region with key decision-makers, diplomats, journalists, and analysts.

 Highlights of past YPN events include meeting former Kyrgyz President Roza Otunbayeva and U.S. Deputy Assistant Secretary of State Daniel Rosenblum.
 During private briefings and Q&A sessions, members of YPN have interacted with influential Eurasia experts, including U.S. Ambassadors (ret.)
-William Courtney, John Herbst, Richard Kauzlarich, Susan Thornton, Mary Warlick, and Kenneth Yalowitz; foreign policy experts Dr. Fiona Hill, Dr. Jeffrey Mankoff, and Paul Stronski; journalist Thomas de Waal; and Ambassadors from the Romanian, Moldovan, and German embassies, among others.
+William Courtney, John Herbst, Richard Kauzlarich, Steven Pifer, William Taylor, Susan Thornton, Mary Warlick, and Kenneth Yalowitz; foreign policy experts Dr. Fiona Hill, Dr. Jeffrey Mankoff, and Paul Stronski; journalist Thomas de Waal; and Ambassadors from the Romanian, Moldovan, and German embassies, among others.

 Requirements & Expectations

-Young professionals between the ages of 22 and 33 with a deep interest in the Eurasia region, who are working in government, media, military, private, or nonprofit sectors may apply.
+Young professionals between the ages of 22 and 33 with a deep interest in the Eurasia region who are working in government, media, military, private, or nonprofit sectors may apply.
 Applicants should have a bachelor’s degree and a demonstrable commitment to the Eurasia region.
-Selected participants will be expected to attend most program events, some of which will be scheduled during the workday to accommodate speakers’ schedules.
+Selected participants will be expected to attend most program events, some of which may be scheduled during the workday to accommodate speakers’ schedules.
 Before applying, please consider if your professional and personal obligations will allow you to fully participate.

 - Current resume